dawmd/scylladb/docs/dev/hinted_handoff_design.md

 ## Hints generation
  * Once the WRITE mutation fails with a timeout we create a _hints_queue_ for the target node.
-   * The queue is specified by a destination node IP.
+   * The queue is specified by a destination node host ID.

  * Each hint is specified by:
    * Mutation.